jtrubatch/arm_sim/README.md

 The task node may need to be relaunched if octomap is not cleared in time(planning will fail at the gasp/close gripper).

 ### Docker
+The dockerfile and compose are in the docker directory.

+Download the Image:
+    docker pull jtrubatch/arm_sim:latest
 Run the container with:
     docker compose up -d
             OR